 A member may not earn more than one year of service credit during a fiscal year.

 Only certain types of service credit can be used to count toward a member’s 10-year vesting requirement under Indiana law.
 The following categories of service credit may be recognized and counted toward vesting:

 To claim any in-state service that has been removed due to a voluntary withdrawal, the member must call or write TRF with all pertinent information.
 The member may have his or her service reinstated after earning one-half year of service credit in a TRF- or PERF-covered position.
-TRF requires the member’s Social Security number.
-TRF will complete a service credit analysis and send the results to the member.
-Should the member so choose, any applicable service credit will be added to the member’s account.
+INPRS will complete a service credit analysis and send the results to the member.
+Any applicable service credit will be added to the member’s account.

 Eligible members may have taught part-time or substituted in previous years, but the employing unit did not enroll the member or withhold contributions.
 This is referred to as omitted contributions.
 Members must meet the eligibility requirements to have this service added to their accounts.
 Members may claim this service in two ways.